Why a Bad Stock Market Week Doesn't Matter - NewsBreak

 By Daniel Kline,6 days ago

+Everyone wants to make investing in the stock market hard.
+It doesn't have to be and a bear market (or even a crash) does not have to be scary.

 When people learn that I work at TheStreet, they invariably want my opinion on either cryptocurrency or a stock that I've never heard of.
 Few people ever ask about any of the many publicly traded companies that have giant names.
-Or, to explain it more directly, instead of asking for my thoughts on Tesla ( TSLA ) or Microsoft ( MSFT ) , people usually want to know about some obscure penny stock that might sell some part to Tesla in the theoretical future.
+Or, to explain it more directly, instead of asking for my thoughts on Tesla ( TSLA ) - Get Free Report or Microsoft ( MSFT ) - Get Free Report , people usually want to know about some obscure penny stock that might sell some part to Tesla in the theoretical future.

 That's largely because most people view the stock market as a giant game of roulette where some people have a system that lets them know when "8" might hit.
 And, some people might be good at that, but the reality is that most people won't make money investing or get rich by being smarter than the system.